TheRealTangsten/MCMSP/README.md

 	Events: Explosions, Player damage, Player fall, Player eating, Player death, Menu clicks, Raid horn, Achievemnt sounds.

 	Items: All records (Except the 1.19 ones), All Goat Horns.

+Note:	"music/disks/" folder is completly useless.
+I keep it for no reason at all.